 If you are a data controller, you will want to know more about how this right affects you and how to help data subjects exercise it.
-We can help you with the right to data portability.
+We can help you comply with your legal obligation to enable data subjects to exercise their right to data portability.

 What is the right to Data Portability?

 This right entitles you, as the data subject, to move or copy your personal data from one controller to another.
 Think of it like this:

 - You sign a contract with one company for them to provide you with services for a two-year period.